TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 A similar operation can be found under #menu(Menu/Edit/Select Tall), but this particular operation is only available when a 2D view has focus.
 It projects the selection brushes onto the view plane of the currently focused 2D viewport, which results in a 2D polygon, and then selects every object that is contained entirely within that polygon.
 You can think of this as a cheap lasso selection tool that works like #menu(Menu/Edit/Select Inside), but without having to adjust the distance and thickness of the selection brushes.

 If you have selected a single brush that belongs to an entity or group, and you wish to select every other object belonging to that entity or group, you can choose #menu(Menu/Edit/Select Siblings).
 The same effect can be achieved by left double clicking on a brush that belongs to an entity or group.
 The menu command #menu(Menu/Edit/Select by Line Number) is useful for diagnostic purposes.
-If an external program such as a map compiler presents you with an error message and a line number indicating where in the map file that error occured, you can use this menu command to have TrenchBroom select the offending object for you.
+If an external program such as a map compiler presents you with an error message and a line number indicating where in the map file that error occurred, you can use this menu command to have TrenchBroom select the offending object for you.

 Choose #menu(Menu/Edit/Select Inverse) from the menu to invert the selection, i.e. select everything that is currently unselected (excluding hidden and locked objects).